mikeygough/my-web-assessment/README.md

 ## Challenge 1 - HTML

 The first challenge is to create the markup.
 At this stage your project will not look like the example.
-The goal of this section is write the markup that can later be styled to look like this solution.
+The goal of this section is write the HTML markup that can later be styled to look like this solution.

 1. **Create an html** file with the default HTML markup.
 This should include:
   1. doctype, html, head, title, and body tags
 2. **Add four sections** to your page.
 You'll be adding different content and styling each of these sections as described below.
 3. **Add content** to each of your sections.
-Refer to the images above for a visual guide to what you need to have.
+Refer to the images above for a visual guide to what you need.
-  1. The first section (upper left) should display your name as a heading followed by "FEW Assessment"
+  1. The first section (upper left) should display your name as a heading followed by "ACS 1700 Assessment"
   2. This section (upper right) should contain three inputs each with a label.
 Each input should have a label.
 The first two inputs should take numbers as input, and the last should input a color.
 		1. Label: Width, input type: number
 		2. Label: Height, input type: number